 After taking in the views we proceeded to Serengeti National Park.
 We drove for about 5 hours although you can’t really call it driving.
 This terrible road was one of the worst that Jolene and Lennart drove on in the past six months.
 You were merely bumping from one ridge to the other.
 When you pay this amount of money you kind of would expect a graded dirt road…

 Eventually we made it to the Serengeti entrance gate.
 Serengeti derived its name from “Siringet” – meaning “open plains” in Masai – and that name is fully justified.
-While a reasonable part of the park consists of flood plains in the rainy season, forest and savannah the main thing here are the huge grassy plains with some ‘koppies’ (rocks) now and then.
-I also noticed that we were almost the only self drivers in the park.
+While a reasonable part of the park consists of flood plains in the rainy season, forest and savannah the main thing here is the huge grassy plains with some ‘koppies’ (rocks) now and then.
+I also noticed that we were almost the only self-drivers in the park.
 Most tourists were fully dressed up in safari gear (khaki jeans, safari hat, camera ready etc.) and sat in the back of a Land Cruiser with a local guide (which drove like maniacs btw).
 The only ‘nice’ thing about this was that when you saw lots of vehicles at one spot it meant that they saw something.

 Next to all the pretty things we saw the highlights for me were the gazelles, lions, elephants, hippos and even a leopard in a tree!
 Not a bad result after only half a day.
 We found a place to stay in the Serengeti and the wonderful view from their terrace was amazing.
 A small alcoholic drink and some popcorn do taste better with views like this!
 This wasn’t just me by the way, the rest of the family also enjoyed it ;-)…